DougWilkinson/sensor-mqtt-homeassistant/README.md

 If an update fails, the secondary is loaded (which should just restart the node with the old versions).

 The node name itself is stored in this file, which is used to start the nodenameNN.py accordingly.
 See the format of this file below in the web components section.

-### RTC values
-The RTC memory was used to maintain some state across restarts, as it was necessary to kick off an update from the network, reboot and then start the update due to memory constraints (can't import updater/httpclient at the same time as all the node files)

-These values are documented in more detail below.

 ### nodenameNN.py (node script)
 Each node has a unique main script that loads everything else (mostly).
 The general format is shown below: